dl-solarity/zktype/README.md

 **ZKType simplifies and makes user-friendly the process of working with Circom circuits.**

-- Generate a [zkit](https://github.com/dl-solarity/zkit) wrapper for given circuits.
+- Generate a typed [zkit](https://github.com/dl-solarity/zkit) wrapper for given circuits.
 - Support for `groth16` and `plonk` proving systems.
 - Ensure that all inputs and proofs are correctly formatted.
+- Typization for witness signals substitution.

 ## Installation